 Further evidence of the Defendant being in possession of a firearm and firing the weapon into the air in the Laundry World Laundromat comes from evidence produced by the Defendant himself at the time of the supervised release violation hearing.
 At the supervised release violation hearing, Defendant produced a witness, 10, a then-juvenile who testified that he had obtained the Defendant's keys and put the backpack in the Defendant's motor vehicle while the vehicle was parked at a nightclub, Mi Sueno.
 The Defendant also produced a videotape depicting an individual, who testified was himself placing the backpack in the motor vehicle in a nightclub parking lot.
 The backpack was the same backpack that the ammunition was found inside of at the time Defendant was stopped.
 A firearm was not present.
-However, what is gleaned from these facts were that first, the Defendant is , enough so that affiliated with was able to get Defendant's keys and place the backpack in the vehicle.

-On May 1, 2020, was a passenger and was observed to throw a firearm out the window of the vehicle.
-The firearm was retrieved and was sent to the University of Rhode Island State Crime

-10 It should be noted that claimed not to even know of the Trinitarios gang, despite the discovery of the

-Laboratory (Lab).
-The results of firearms testing by the Lab showed that the firearm possessed by Constant of Section 1 on May 1, 2020, was the same firearm that expelled the projectiles, leaving the 9-millimeter shell casings, in the Laundry World parking lot on October 21, 2019.

-The totality of the evidence clearly paints the picture, and the reasonable inferences can be drawn that the firearm was in the backpack when it was placed into Guerrero's vehicle by

-; it was the Defendant firing into the air at the Laundry World and not ; and that the firearm was taken from the scene of the shots fired by one of the young men in the video and wound up in the hands of Trinitario 1999 in May of 2020.
-It should be noted that Defendant called 1999 to testify at the Supervised Release hearing on March 9, 2020.
-When 1999 testified, he appeared his stated age of 16, he was 5 foot 7 inches and 150 pounds.
+However, what is gleaned from these facts were that first, the Defendant is , enough so that affiliated with was able to get Defendant's keys and place the backpack in the vehicle. was arrested after a motor vehicle pursuit in which On May 1, 2020, On May 1, 2020, was arrested after a motor vehicle pursuit in which was a passenger and was observed to throw a firearm out the window of the vehicle.
+The firearm was retrieved and was sent to the University of Rhode Island State Crime 10 It should be noted that claimed not to even know of the Trinitarios gang, despite the discovery of the Laboratory (Lab).
+The results of firearms testing by the Lab showed that the firearm possessed by on May 1, 2020, was the same firearm that expelled the projectiles, leaving the 9-millimeter shell casings, in the Laundry World parking lot on October 21, 2019.
+The totality of the evidence clearly paints the picture, and the reasonable inferences can be drawn that the firearm was in the backpack when it was placed into Guerrero's vehicle by ; it was the Defendant firing into the air at the Laundry World and not ; and that the firearm was taken from the scene of the shots fired by one of the young men in the video and wound up in the hands of Trinitario in May of 2020.
+It should be noted that Defendant called to testify at the Supervised Release hearing on March 9, 2020.
+When testified, he appeared his stated age of 16, he was 5 foot 7 inches and 150 pounds.
 He had a slim build and bore no resemblance to the Defendant.
 The pertinent clip of the Laundry World Video is submitted at Exhibit 1.